 - General Fund-is the City's primary operating fund.
-It is used to account for all financial resources except those required to be accounted for in another fund. - Fire Protection Fund (59A-53-2, NMSA 1978)-This fund accounts for state fire marshal funds used for the operation of the fire department. - Capital Projects Fund-This fund accounts for state capital outlay funds used to purchase and repair City buildings as approved through City Council resolution. - Debt Service Fund-This fund accounts for funds required to pay off the City's loans as approved through City Council resolution.
+It is used to account for all financial resources except those required to be accounted for in another fund. - ♦ American Rescue Plan Fund-This fund accounts for resources received from the federal American Rescue Plan Act.
+Authority for the creation of this fund is the City Council. - ♦ Bill Brown Parks, Recreation, and Public Works Fund-This fund accounts for resources received from the estate of Bill Brown to improve the City's parks and public works infrastructure.
+Authority for the creation of this fund is the City Council.

+- ♦ Capital Projects Fund-This fund accounts for state capital outlay funds used to purchase and repair City buildings as approved through City Council resolution. - ◆ Debt Service Fund-This fund accounts for funds required to pay off the City's loans as approved through City Council resolution.